 Some types of tech support jobs require a degree if the type of support you are giving is highly technical; for others, a degree is no issue.

 Perhaps the greatest benefit to many in this field is the flexibility.
-Many tech support companies allow for flex scheduling, working from home or some hybrid therein.
-As long as you’re able to engage with the customer and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your sofa.
+Many tech support companies allow for flex scheduling, working from home or some hybrid.
+As long as you’re able to engage with customers and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your sofa.

 National Average Salary for Tech Support Specialists: $40,335